Finding Alcohol and Other Drug Services

 - The Court Network Service can provide free support and information about going to court.
 A Court Network Service volunteer can help explain the court process to you and even come with you on the day if you like.
 You can phone them on 1800 681 614 for more information, or visit the website here.

 - The Family Drug Treatment Court aims to help parents stop using alcohol and other drugs and help families stay together safely.
-Currently, it is a three year pilot program and only people living in the Northern catchment can access this Court program.
 For more information, visit the Family Drug Treatment Court website here.

 - The Victorian Drug Court is a division of the Magistrates Court of Victoria that provides for the sentencing and supervision of the treatment of offenders with drug and/or alcohol dependency, who have committed an offence under the influence of drugs or alcohol, or to support a drug or alcohol habit.
-This court is currently located in Dandenong and limited to the Dandenong catchment area.
-A second drug court is due to be launched within Melbourne Magistrates Court in early 2017.
+This drug court in Victoria operates at the Magistrates Courts at Dandenong, Ballarat, Shepparton & Melbourne.
 To find out more, visit the website here.

 - The Assessment and Referral Court (ARC) is a specialist court for people who have a mental illness or intellectual disability.
 It is located at the Melbourne Magistrate’s Court and works together with the Court Integrated Services Program (CISP) to provide case management and support to clients.
 To find out more about this Court, please visit the website here.